sjuwana/friday-lab/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-If cloned, in the projevt directory and run
+Clone this app in the project directory and run

 ### `npm install`